Psychotherapy for Gay Men:

 Chris Tompkins is a Licensed Marriage and Family Therapist (#158578) based in Los Angeles, California.
 He earned a Master of Arts in Clinical Psychology from Antioch University with a specialization in LGBTQ Affirmative Psychology.

-Chris began his psychotherapy training at The Seattle School of Theology & Psychology, where he completed Levels I and II of the Narrative Focused Trauma Care certificate through the Allender Center.
-He also completed clinical training at the Los Angeles LGBT Center, where he developed his competency as an LGBTQ-affirming psychotherapist.
+I began my psychotherapy training at The Seattle School of Theology & Psychology, where I completed Levels I and II of the Narrative Focused Trauma Care certificate through the Allender Center.
+I completed my clinical training at the Los Angeles LGBT Center, where I continued developing my work as an LGBTQ-affirming psychotherapist.